 With all of the free apps and editing software out there, you don’t need to know how to use professional editing software like Adobe Photoshop, Premier, After Effects, etc. I’ve collected a few great, free tools over the years:

 - Kinemaster (free video editing app for your phone)

 - Mojo (free and paid templates on iOS and Android)

-- Adobe Spark (mostly free but with some features that you have to pay for)
+- Adobe Creative Cloud Express (mostly free but with some features that you have to pay for)